ryanramage/schema-sheets-cli/README.md

 ### Data Entry & Management
 - **Add Rows**: Import JSON data files that conform to your schemas
+- **Web Form**: Add rows with a temp web app that uses your schema to create a form
 - **List All Rows**: View all entries in a schema with tabular summaries
 - **Filter by Date**: Built-in date range filtering (today, yesterday, this week, last week, this month, last month, custom ranges)
 - **JMESPath Queries**: Advanced filtering using JMESPath expressions for complex data queries